vkbo/novelWriter/docs/source/int_introduction.rst

    other document you may need to reference while writing.

 **Organise your documents how you like**
    You can split your novel project up into as many individual documents as you want to.
-They are all glued together when you build the project in the top-to-bottom order in which they appear in the project tree.
-Splitting the project up into chapters and scenes means you can easily reorder them using the drag and drop feature.
+When you build the project, they are all glued together in the top-to-bottom order in which they appear in the project tree.
+You can use as few text documents as you like, but splitting the project up into chapters and scenes means you can easily reorder them using the drag and drop feature.

 **Keep track of your plot elements**
-   All notes in your project can be assigned a *tag* you can *reference* from any other document or note.
+   All notes in your project can be assigned a *tag* you can *reference* from any other document or notes.
 In fact, you can add a new tag under each heading of a note if you need to be able to reference a specific section.
-Note tags are organised into categories with specific keywords you can use to reference them.
+Note tags are organised into categories with specific reference keywords.

 **Get an overview of your plot elements**
    In the :guilabel:`Outline` tab on the main window you can see an outline of all the chapter and